-Mayo Clinic radiologists and staff provide the highest quality diagnostic and interventional imaging services in a caring and efficient manner, while sustaining outstanding programs in research and education.
+Mayo Clinic radiologists and staff in the Department of Radiology provide the highest quality diagnostic and interventional imaging services in a caring and efficient manner, while sustaining outstanding programs in research and education.

-This 100 year-old department — one of the first of its kind — is fully integrated with all the medical services available at the Mayo Clinic.
-More than 150 radiologists and physicists cooperate with more than 1,000 support staff to provide diagnostic and therapeutic radiology services to patients.
+The 115-year-old department — one of the first of its kind — is fully integrated with all the medical services available throughout Mayo Clinic.
+More than 180 radiologists and physicists cooperate with 1,100 support staff to provide diagnostic and therapeutic radiology services to patients.

-Experts in all areas of radiology consult with specialists in other departments to "provide the best care to every patient every day."
-Radiologists work with state-of-the-art equipment, assisted by skilled technologists and nurses, to perform and interpret more than 1,000,000 examinations yearly.
-This large number of cases, integrated with ongoing research and education, results in wide-ranging expertise in the imaging and treatment of diseases affecting patients of all ages.
+Experts in all areas of radiology consult with specialists in other departments to provide the best care to every patient every day.
+Radiologists work with state-of-the-art equipment, assisted by skilled technologists and nurses, to perform and interpret more than 1 million examinations yearly.
+This large number of patients, integrated with ongoing research and education, results in wide-ranging expertise in the imaging and treatment of diseases affecting patients of all ages.

-The Radiology Informatics Lab is a state-of-the art electronic research lab with a fully functional radiology information system (RIS) and picture archiving and communications systems (PACS).
-These are dedicated to the Radiology Informatics Laboratory (RIL) and can be configured to support specific research efforts.
+The Radiology Informatics Laboratory is a state-of-the art electronic research lab with a fully functional radiology information system (RIS) and picture archiving and communications system (PACS).
+These are dedicated to the Radiology Informatics Laboratory and can be configured to support specific research efforts.
 There are also several workstations with access to a variety of image processing tools.
 The laboratory hosts some clinical trial evaluations.

-In addition to caring for patients in their clinical practices, Mayo Clinic's faculty members are committed to teaching and facilitating the growth of medical knowledge.
-Many of our faculty have published and lectured extensively and are recognized leaders in their field.
-You will have direct access to these individuals throughout your training program.
+In addition to caring for patients in their clinical practices, Mayo Clinic's faculty is committed to teaching and facilitating the growth of medical knowledge.
+Many faculty members have published and lectured extensively and are highly regarded in their fields.
+You have direct access to these radiology faculty members throughout the Radiology Informatics Fellowship.

-You will be assigned a faculty adviser who can provide comprehensive educational advice and personal support.
-Your adviser also will serve as a contact point, introducing you and your family to Rochester and the Mayo Clinic system.
+You are assigned a dedicated faculty adviser who can provide comprehensive educational advice and personal support.
+Trainees meet with their advisers periodically throughout the program to review their progress and career goals, and ensure that their educational needs are being met.
+Your adviser also serves as a contact point for introducing you and your family to Rochester, Minnesota, and the Mayo Clinic system.